Welcome to the

 headbangers!") - he served as both news editor and programme controller.

 Graham's first paid radio job was in November 1986 when he moved to Ruddington in Nottinghamshire and joined Leicester Sound as one of the presentation team for its new "Careline" service.
 A year later he found himself working behind the scenes at sister station Radio Trent in Nottingham before being finally allowed "on air" as a fully fledged music radio presenter when East Midlands gold station GEM-AM was launched in October 1988.
 During this time he graduated from overnight shows, to Early Breakfast, to Lunchtimes - as well as becoming producer of the Tony Lyman Breakfast Show and many radio commercials for the GWR group.
-Voiceover work also became part of his portfolio.
-To hear a selection of classic GEM-AM jingles click here.
+Voiceover work also became part of Graham's portfolio.

 December